 Expected Result: Previous records plus new appended records

-Data doesn't always arrive in perfect chronological order due to network delays, system outages, or batch processing.
-Always include a buffer period in your incremental logic:
+Data doesn't always arrive in perfect chronological order.
+Include a buffer period in your incremental logic: